oldpatientsea/agon-notes-and-examples/README.md

 # agon-notes-and-examples

+Note, this is now a little out of date in that version numbers have changed and the new Console8 has been released.
+I will update after the new Quark firmware release.

 ## Very Quick Start for Users of the Olimex Board

 When you purchase a board direct from Olimex or one of their distributors such as the Pi Hut in the UK, it will be shipped pre-flashed with two of the three components that together comprise the official Quark firmware.